How blockchain could soon affect everyday lives

 There are many such sensory systems in the world, but Modum is using blockchain to tackle the related problem of how to store such data and make sure it gets to the right person at the right time.
 Under the present system, cargoes can pass through many hands, involving a lot of paperwork that can be tampered with, according to Modum’s Marc Degen.

-Blockchain would indelibly record an alterations to data and identify more easily at which point a cargo got damaged, he said.
+Blockchain would indelibly record any alterations to data and identify more easily at which point a cargo got damaged, he said.
 It could also be used to automatically trigger smart contracts, such as due payments and insurance clauses to cover damaged goods.

 Gaming